 Alongside emcee Will Weisman, Deloitte’s John Hagel will discuss how to innovate in a large organization.
 Ray Kurzweil will share his predictions for an exponential future.
 Neil Jacobstein will focus on the limitless possibilities of machine learning.
 Jay Rogers will share his learnings from the world of rapid prototyping.
 Hacker entrepreneur Pablos Holman will offer his perspective on what’s truly possible in today’s world.
 These innovators will be joined by John Werner (Meta), Valerie Buckingham (Carbon), Andre Wegner (Authentise), Deborah Wince-Smith (Council on Competitiveness), Raymond McCauley (Singularity University), Ramez Naam (Singularity University), Vladimir Bulović (MIT), and many others.

 Now, more than ever, there is a critical need for companies to take new risks and invest in education simply to stay ahead of emerging technologies.
 At last year’s Exponential Manufacturing, Ray Kurzweil predicted, “In 2029, AIs will have human levels of language and will be able to pass a valid Turing test.
 They’ll be indistinguishable from human.”
 At the same event, Neil Jacobstein said, “It’s not just better, faster, cheaper—it’s different.”

 There’s little doubt we’re entering a new era of global business, and the manufacturing industry will help lead the charge.
-Learn more about our Exponential Manufacturing summit, and join us in Boston this May.
-As a special thanks for being a Singularity Hub reader, use the code SUHUB2017 during the application process to save up to 15% on current pricing.
+Learn more about our Exponential Manufacturing Summit, and join us in Boston this May.